toufiqulhoque/Medic-HOPE/README.md

 # Hospital Info

-You can get all type of detail information from this site.
+You can get all type of medical detail information from this site.

 ## Website links
 Click Site :[Live Site](https://hope-medical-d7ae0.web.app/home)